gomorpheus/morpheus-docs/integration_guides/Clouds/azure/azure.rst

 * CSP Application (client) ID
 * CSP Application (client) SECRET (Web App Key)

-The |morpheus| appliance requires 443 access to the Azure endpoints.
+The |morpheus| appliance requires outbound HTTPS (443) access to the Azure endpoints.
 Depending on the type of cloud you choose when adding Azure, ensure the proper endpoints are allowed:

   **Global Azure Cloud**
     * https://management.core.windows.net (ServiceManagementUrl)